SpineML/spineml.github.io/publications/index.md

 **Cope AJ, Richmond P.** “A toolchain for creation of spiking neural networks utilising NineML - a tool independent XML model description format” *Poster presentation at eFutures workshop \`Building Bridges to Building Brains\` Edinburgh 2012* [available here](/public/images/e-futures_building_bridges_to_building_brains.pdf)

-The following publications use SpineML and SpineCreator:
+The following publications use SpineML and SpineCreator, if you would like to add a paper to this list please contact us:

-The following list of papers are user contributed resources which either give insight into multi agent simulator performance, benchmarking procedures in other domains or details of benchmark models.
-If you would like to contribute a paper then please [contact us](../../contact/).

 <ul class="list-of-papers">
 	{% for paper in site.data.papers %}